Bethel School District v. Fraser: Concurring opinion

+Dissenting opinions

+Justice Thurgood Marshall filed a dissenting opinion.
+Marshall argued that Fraser's speech did not disrupt the learning environment and was therefore protected under Tinker.
+Marshall wrote: "Here the School District, despite a clear opportunity to do so, failed to bring in evidence sufficient to convince either of the two lower courts that education at Bethel School was disrupted by respondent's speech."

+John Paul Stevens filed a separate dissenting opinion.

 Matthew Fraser, then a student at the University of California, Berkeley, said of the ruling: "I'm not really surprised.
 The court has become mindlessly conservative lately.
 The rationale used in this case is nothing less than idiotic."